-AP source: Buffalo Bills agree to hire McDermott as coach
+Buffalo Bills agree to hire Sean McDermott as coach

 ORCHARD PARK, N.Y.
-(AP) -- A person with direct knowledge of the decision tells The Associated Press the Buffalo Bills have reached an agreement to hire Sean McDermott to be their next head coach.
+(AP) -- The Buffalo Bills are putting their faith in Sean McDermott to fix their under-performing defense and restore relevance to a franchise that hasn't reached the playoffs since the Music City Miracle loss in January 2000.

-The person spoke to The AP on the condition of anonymity because the Bills have not announced the decision.
+The Bills announced on Wednesday they agreed to hire the Carolina Panthers defensive coordinator to be their next head coach.
+The deal was reached shortly after McDermott conducted his second interview with the team in eight days.
+The 42-year-old has no previous head-coaching experience and spent the past six seasons overseeing the Panthers defense.

-The deal was reached Wednesday, shortly after the Bills interviewed McDermott for a second time in eight days.
-The 42-year-old has no previous head-coaching experience and spent past six seasons working as the Carolina Panthers defensive coordinator.
+McDermott replaces Rex Ryan, who was fired two weeks ago for failing to deliver on his bold promises to build the Bills into a bully.

-McDermott replaces Rex Ryan, who was fired two weeks ago.
-He becomes the team's ninth head coach since 1999, when Buffalo last made the playoffs under Wade Phillips.
-The Bills went 7-9 this past season, extending the NFL's longest active playoff drought to 17 years.
+McDermott becomes the team's ninth head coach since the 1999 season, when Buffalo last made the playoffs under Wade Phillips.
+The Bills season ended with 22-16 loss in an AFC wild card playoff game at Tennessee, where Frank Wycheck's lateral to Kevin Dyson set up a 75-yard kickoff return for a touchdown in the final seconds.

 McDermott has 18 seasons of NFL experience, spending his first 12 years with the Philadelphia Eagles.
 He started as a scouting coordinator for two years, then mentored under late defensive coordinator Jim Johnson.
 He eventually succeeded Johnson in 2009.